viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 ### Modular resources as remotes

 [Remote](/manage/parts-and-remotes/) parts may load their own modules and provide modular resources, just as the main part can.
-This means that you can compose a smart machine of any number of parts running in different compute locations, each containing both built-in and custom resources.
+This means that you can compose a robot of any number of parts running in different compute locations, each containing both built-in and custom resources.